15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 On your way out, be sure to visit the Spacetrader gift shop and bring home some astronaut ice cream.
 If you haven’t tried this freeze-dried delicacy before, you’re in for a treat!

 Looking for a way to cool down before heading back to the city?
 One of Houston’s most popular beaches, Sylvan Beach Park, is just twenty minutes east of the center in the town of La Porte.
-Catch a sea breeze with the whole family on the sandy beach, or bring a fishing rod and cast a line into Galveston Bay at the park’s popular fishing pier.

 Houston Museum of Natural Science

-Houston is the perfect destination for museum fanatics.
-And the Houston Museum of Natural Science on Hermann Park Drive is among the city’s most prestigious.
-A blast from the past for visitors of all ages, the museum features extraordinary curations of dinosaur skeletons, ancient artifacts, precious gems, and marvels of science and technology.
+A blast from the past for visitors of all ages, the Houston Museum of Natural Science features extraordinary curations of dinosaur skeletons, ancient artifacts, precious gems, and marvels of science and technology.

 Houston Museum of Natural Science